The journal: education

 Follow-through is highest.
 A reversal after a sweep during peak volume is more likely to reach its profit targets than the same pattern during Asia or London.
 The market has the participation to sustain directional moves.

-This is why the LSTrades signal system concentrates on this window.
-Signals only fire during the session — no overnight alerts, no London session noise.
+This is why the LS Model concentrates on this window.
+Setups only form during the session — no overnight reads, no London session noise.

-• The 9:30–11:30 window captures the opening drive, the initial liquidity grabs, and the first major reversal — the highest-probability setup of the day.
+- The 9:30–11:00 window captures the post-open liquidity grabs and the first major reversal — the highest-probability stretch of the day.

 What Each Session Produces